 Ponds can provide you with endless hours of recreation, and they can increase the value of your property.
 There are many goals for an impoundment, such as sport fishing, waterfowl, livestock water, swimming, fire suppression supply and irrigation supply.
-This event will focus on managing sport fish in small impoundments.
-You will learn how to develop a quality sport fishing impoundment from the ground up, from site selection to managing existing fish and everything in between.
-Come learn fish management fundamentals that will aid you in developing and managing an enjoyable fishery.
+This workshop will focus on managing sport fish in small impoundments.